Semantic.UiCalendar

 Summary

-Override the default event firing fromEmber.Evented
+Override the default event firing fromEmber.Evented to

 also call methods with the given name.